Retirement Countdown

 | 1960 or later | 67 |

-This tool is U.S.-focused for milestone references, but the countdown itself works for any retirement age anywhere in the world.
-According to a 2024 analysis by the Center for Retirement Research using Census Bureau data, the average retirement age is approximately 65 for men and 63 for women.
-A separate 2024 MassMutual survey puts the overall average at 62.
+The milestone cards on this page are U.S.-focused since they reference SSA and Medicare rules.
+But the countdown itself works for any age, any country.
+According to a 2024 analysis by the Center for Retirement Research using Census Bureau data, men retire at around 65 on average and women at around 63.
+A 2024 MassMutual survey puts the overall average at 62.

 What Can You Do With This Countdown?